Troubleshoot opening Power BI Desktop

 You can instead successfully launch Power BI Desktop as administrator, which also allows Power BI Desktop to successfully open.
 It's still recommended that you install the latest version of Power BI On-premises data gateway, as described earlier.

 Power BI Desktop is engineered as a multiprocess architecture, and several of these processes communicate using Windows named pipes.
 There may be other processes that interfere with those named pipes.
 The most common reason for such interference is security, including situations where antivirus software or firewalls may block the pipes or redirect traffic to a specific port.
 Opening Power BI Desktop with administrator privilege may resolve that issue.
 If you can't open with administrator privilege, ask your administrator to determine which security rules are preventing named pipes from properly communicating.
-Then whitelist Power BI Desktop and its respective subprocesses.
+Then, add Power BI Desktop and its respective subprocesses to allow lists.

 Resolve issues when connecting to SQL Server